jgregory6/resources/README.md

-# Resources and information for MIS3690 - _Web Technologies_
+# Resources and Information for MIS3690 - _Web Technologies_

 ### Class Information: